matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 [Issue #2130](https://github.com/matrix-org/matrix-doc/issues/2130) has been created in response to a security issue brought up by an independent party.
-To summarise the issue, lookups (of Matrix user IDs) are performed using plain-text 3PIDs (third-party IDs) which means that the identity server can identify and record every 3PID that the user has in their contacts, whether that email address or phone number is already known by the identity server or not.
-In the latter case, an identity server is able to collect email addresses and phone numbers that have a high probability of being connected to a real person.
-It could then use this data for marketing or other purposes.
+To summarise the issue, when a user wants to ask an identity server which of its contacts have registered a Matrix account, it performs a lookup against an identity server.
+The client currently sends all of its contact details in the form of plain-text addresses, meaning that the identity server can identify and record every third-party ID (3PID) of the user's contacts.
+This allows the identity server is able to collect email addresses and phone numbers that have a high probability of being connected to a real person.

-However, if the email addresses and phone numbers are hashed before they are sent to the identity server, the server would have a more difficult time of being able to recover the original addresses.
-This prevents contact information of non-Matrix users being exposed by the lookup service.
+This data could then be used for marketing, political campaigns, etc.

-However, hashing is not perfect.
-While reversing a hash is not possible, it is possible to build a [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table), which could map many known email addresses and phone numbers to their hash equivalents.
-When the identity server receives a hash, it would then be able to look it up in this table, and find the email address or phone number associated with it.
-In an ideal world, one would use a hashing algorithm such as [bcrypt](https://en.wikipedia.org/wiki/Bcrypt), with many rounds, which would make building such a rainbow table an extraordinarily expensive process.
+However, if these email addresses and phone numbers are hashed before they are sent to the identity server, the server would have a more difficult time of being able to recover the original addresses.
+This prevents contact information of non-Matrix users being exposed to the lookup service.

-Unfortunately, this is impractical for our use case, as it would require clients to perform many, many rounds of hashing, linearly dependent on their address book size, which would likely result in lower-end mobile phones becoming overwhelmed.
-Thus, we must use a fast hashing algorithm, at the cost of making rainbow tables easy to build.
+Yet, hashing is not perfect.
+While reversing a hash is not possible, it is possible to build a [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table), which maps known email addresses and phone numbers to their hash equivalents.
+When the identity server receives a hash, it is then be able to look it up in its rainbow table and find the corresponding 3PID.
+To prevent this, one would use a hashing algorithm such as [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) with many rounds, making the construction of a large rainbow table an infeasibly expensive process.
+Unfortunately, this is impractical for our use case, as it would require clients to also perform many, many rounds of hashing, linearly dependent on the size of their address book, which would likely result in lower-end mobile phones becoming overwhelmed.
+We are then forced to use a fast hashing algorithm, at the cost of making rainbow tables easy to build.

-The rainbow table attack is not perfect.
-While there are only so many possible phone numbers, and thus it is simple to generate the hash value for each one, the address space of email addresses is much, much wider.
-Therefore if your email address is decently long and is not publicly known to attackers, it is unlikely that it would be included in a rainbow table.
+The rainbow table attack is not perfect, because one does need to know email addresses and phone numbers to build it.
+While there are only so many possible phone numbers, and thus it is relatively inexpensive to generate the hash value for each one, the address space of email addresses is much, much wider.
+If your email address is decently long and is not publicly known to attackers, it is unlikely that it would be included in a rainbow table.

-Thus the approach of hashing, while adding complexity to implementation and minor resource consumption of the client and identity server, does provide added difficultly for the identity server to carry out contact detail harvesting, which should be considered worthwhile.
+Thus the approach of hashing, while adding complexity to implementation and resource consumption of the client and identity server, does provide added difficulty for the identity server to carry out contact detail harvesting, which should be considered worthwhile.

 ## Proposal